 Previous LCA and Carbon Footprint projects

-- Organisational carbon footprint for the Port Authority of Las Palmas (Canary Islands).
+- Organisational carbon footprint at the Port Authority of Las Palmas.

-- LCA of an Oxalic Acid production facility of the company Oxaquim.
+- LCA of an oxalic acid production facility in Spain

-- Carbon footprint assessment of a green hydrogen production plant in the Canary Islands for the companies Disa and Enagás.
+- Carbon footprint assessment of a green hydrogen plant in the Canary Islands (Disa and Enagás)

 Publications in International Scientific journals